• Skip to main content

 Jump to Recipe·Print Recipe·Leave a Review

-This healthy pumpkin chocolate chip bread is super moist, wholesome, studded with semi-sweet chocolate chips, and packed with pumpkin pie spice flavor!
-Bake this on a cool fall day to warm up your house, and then enjoy it for breakfast, snacks, or a healthy dessert.
-Serving with coffee?
-That goes without saying ;).
+This wholesome pumpkin chocolate chip bread is super moist, studded with semi-sweet chocolate chips, and packed with warm pumpkin pie spice flavor!
+Bake this on a cool fall day both to warm up your house and make it smell like a fall dream.
+Then enjoy it for breakfast, snacks, or even dessert.
+Serving with coffee or a cozy chai tea highly recommended.

 Inside of loaf of healthy pumpkin chocolate chip bread this recipe

-Friends, believe it: A moist, SUPER flavorful, but also healthy pumpkin chocolate chip bread is 100% possible.
-This pumpkin chocolate chip bread is made with unrefined flour and sugar, but is still so rich with that pumpkin spice flavor and tender crumb.
-When it's still slightly warm, it's the perfect complement to butter on top and a cup of coffee on the side.
-So like... let's make this right now?!
+Friends, believe it: A moist, SUPER flavorful, yet nourishing pumpkin chocolate chip bread is 100% possible.
+This pumpkin chocolate chip bread is made with spelt flour or whole wheat flour and sweetened with pure maple syrup, but is still so rich with that pumpkin spice flavor and tender crumb.
+When it's still slightly warm, you can't go wrong with a bit of butter and a cup of coffee on the side for the most cozy and nourishing fall treat.

 Ingredients You'll Need